Meta Wellmer

-Meta Wellmer (born Margarethe Wirth; 18 December 1826/1832 – 1 August 1889), who also wrote under the pseudonym M. Wirth, was a German writer, teacher, and activist whose work addressed women's rights, vegetarianism, and animal welfare.
-She taught in several European cities and wrote poetry, fiction, and essays on education and nutrition; she contributed to the periodical Vereinsblatt der Freunde der natürlichen Lebensweise ("Association Journal for Friends of the Natural Way of Life") and published Die vegetarische Lebensweise und die Vegetarier ("The Vegetarian Way of Life and the Vegetarians"; 1877).
-She corresponded with Thomas Carlyle and his family, wrote to Friedrich Nietzsche in 1875, and spent much of her life in Ebersdorf, Reuss, where she died in 1889.
+Meta Wellmer (born Margarethe Wirth; 18 December 1826 – 1 August 1889), who also wrote under the pseudonym M. Wirth, was a German writer, teacher, and social reformer.
+Her work addressed women's rights, vegetarianism, and animal welfare.
+She taught in several European cities and wrote poetry, fiction, and essays on education and nutrition.
+She contributed to the periodical Vereinsblatt der Freunde der natürlichen Lebensweise ("Association Journal for Friends of the Natural Way of Life") and published Die vegetarische Lebensweise und die Vegetarier ("The Vegetarian Way of Life and the Vegetarians"; 1877).
+She corresponded with Thomas Carlyle and his family, wrote to Friedrich Nietzsche in 1875, and lived for much of her life in Ebersdorf, Reuss, where she died in 1889.

 Biography

 Early life and education

-Margarethe Wirth was born in Leonrod, Kingdom of Bavaria, either on 18 December 1826 or in 1832.
+Wellmer was born Margarethe Wirth was born in Leonrod, Kingdom of Bavaria, on 18 December 1826.
+(Note: Several biographical reference works give Wellmer's birth year as 1832.
+The date appears at least as early as the 1881 Allgemeiner deutscher Literaturkalender and was repeated by Sophie Pataky in the 1898 Lexikon deutscher Frauen der Feder and in the 2010 Deutsches Literatur-Lexikon.
+Other sources give 18 December 1826.
+An 1896 account of her death states that she was 62 when she died on 1 August 1889, which is consistent with an 1826 birth year.)
 Her mother was Eva Margaretha Wirth, an unmarried weaver and the daughter of the mayor of Leonrod, who married Johann Geck in Deberndorf in 1830.
-Meta Wellmer later identified Michael Ludwig Wellmer the Royal Bavarian District Judge and City Commissioner who died in Munich in 1859, as her father; however, it is uncertain whether he was her biological father, as he was not listed on her baptismal certificate.
-Through him, she received a thorough education in the sciences, modern languages, and music.
+Wellmer later identified Michael Ludwig Wellmer, a Royal Bavarian district judge and city commissioner who died in Munich in 1859, as her father; however, he was not named on her baptismal certificate, and it is uncertain whether he was her biological father.
+Through him, she received an education in the sciences, modern languages, and music.

 Writing and teaching career

 Wellmer became a teacher at the age of 17.
 She taught in Germany, Switzerland, Paris, London, Madrid, and Rome.
-During her career, she gained prominence as a writer, publishing multiple collections of poetry and short stories, along with numerous articles on topics such as education, nutrition, and women's rights in both domestic and international journals.
+She published poetry, short stories, and articles on education, nutrition, and women's rights in German and foreign journals.

 Vegetarianism and animal welfare

-Wellmer became a vegetarian in 1869 and was extremely active in the vegetarianism and animal welfare movements.
-She was one of the early female contributors to the Vereinsblatt der Freunde der natürlichen Lebensweise ("Association Journal for Friends of the Natural Way of Life").
-Her contributions included a poem in 1872 and a piece titled "Two Days of Travel" in Switzerland from a vegetarian perspective in 1874.
-She was one of the few women who regularly wrote for the journal during the late 19th century.
+Wellmer became a vegetarian in 1869 and was active in the vegetarian and animal welfare movements.
+She was an early female contributor to the Vereinsblatt der Freunde der natürlichen Lebensweise ("Association Journal for Friends of the Natural Way of Life").
+Her contributions included a poem in 1872 and an 1874 article, "Two Days of Travel", about travelling in Switzerland as a vegetarian.
+According to Birgit Pack, Wellmer was one of the few women who regularly wrote for the journal in the late 19th century.

-Wellmer also published independent works focused on animal welfare.
-Additionally, she authored the book Die vegetarische Lebensweise und die Vegetarier ("The Vegetarian Way of Life and the Vegetarians"; 1877).
+Wellmer also published works on animal welfare.
+Her book Die vegetarische Lebensweise und die Vegetarier ("The Vegetarian Way of Life and the Vegetarians") appeared in 1877.